Paul Sirba: Priesthood

-Sirba was ordained a priest May 31, 1986, for the Archdiocese of Saint Paul and Minneapolis.
-After his ordination, Sirba served as assistant pastor at Saint Olaf Parish in Minneapolis.
+Sirba was ordained a priest at the Cathedral of Saint Paul in St. Paul on May 31, 1986, by Archbishop John Robert Roach for the Archdiocese of Saint Paul and Minneapolis.
+After his ordination, the archdiocese assigned Sirba as assistant pastor at Saint Olaf Parish in Minneapolis.
 In 1990, he was transferred to serve at Saint John the Baptist Parish in Savage, Minnesota, for one year.

 Sirba was named spiritual director of the Saint Paul Seminary School of Divinity, holding that position until 2000.
-In 2001, he was name pastor of the Maternity of Mary Parish in Saint Paul, Minnesota.
+In 2001, he was named pastor of the Maternity of Mary Parish in St. Paul.
 Sirba left Maternity of Mary to become director of spiritual formation at Saint Paul school in 2006.
 He was named vicar general and moderator of the curia for the archdiocese in June 2009.

 Bishop of Duluth

-On October 15, 2009, Pope Benedict XVI appointed Sirba as bishop of the Diocese of Duluth succeeding Bishop Dennis Schnurr, who was named Coadjutor Archbishop of Cincinnati in October 2008.
-Sirba was consecrated on December 14, 2009 by Archbishop John Nienstedt.
+On October 15, 2009, Pope Benedict XVI appointed Sirba as bishop of Duluth succeeding Bishop Dennis Schnurr.
+Sirba was consecrated at the Duluth Entertainment Convention Center in Duluth on December 14, 2009, by Archbishop John Nienstedt.

 On December 1, 2019, Sirba was preparing to celebrate mass at St. Rose Church in Proctor, Minnesota, when he suffered a cardiac arrest.
-He died at age 59 at a local hospital.
+He died in Duluth that same day at age 59 at a local hospital.